-[WARNING: The following contains spoilers from the Season 2 finale of Suits.
+[WARNING: The following story contains spoilers about the Suits Season 3 premiere.
 Read at your own risk.]

 Suits creator Aaron Korsh has a viewing tip for you for Tuesday's Season 3 premiere: DVR it.